filjob/Drift/README.md

 # Drift
-Firefox OS app calculating the drift
+Firefox OS app calculating the drift (of a boat for example)